Galaxy Quest: Filming

 Linda DeScenna, production designer of the film, was interested in the project because it would not have the same aesthetics as other 1990s science fiction films, and "it didn't have to be real, hi-tech and vacuformed".
 DeScenna drew inspiration for the sets not only from Star Trek, but also from Buck Rogers, Battlestar Galactica, and Lost in Space.
 DeScenna had hoped to incorporate more essence of the reuse of props and set elements from these shows within the film, but the film didn't provide enough space for this.
 She used color theming to help distinguish the key elements of the film, with steam blue for the Thermians and the Protector, while Saris and his species were made to be a green tone that stood out against that.
 The design of the Thermian station was influenced by the works of artist Roger Dean, especially his cover art for the Yes live album Yessongs (1973).

 The bulk of the film was shot in studios in Los Angeles.
 Scenes of the alien planet were filmed at Goblin Valley State Park in Utah.
 At the time, access to the park was partly by dirt road; fees paid by the production company were used to upgrade the entire access road to asphalt pavement.
 Other locations used in the film included the Stahl House as Nesmith's home and the Hollywood Palladium for the fan conventions.

 According to Weaver, Allen hectored her to sign a piece of the Nostromo, the spaceship from Alien, in which she had starred; she ultimately did, writing "Stolen by Tim Allen; Love, Sigourney Weaver", which she claims upset him greatly.
 During the period of filming, the entire cast attended a 20th-anniversary screening of Alien.
 After filming wrapped, Weaver kept the wig she wore for the role.

-The film's visual effects were created by Industrial Light & Magic led by Bill George.
+The film's visual effects were created by Industrial Light & Magic (ILM) led by Bill George.
 A challenge in the CGI was making distinctions between scenes that were to be from the 1980s Galaxy Quest show, which would have been done normally through practical effects, and the more realistic scenes for the contemporary actors.
 Various practical effects were also used, such as the "piglizard" creature that the crew transports onto the Protector.